Death Race for Love: Critical reception

-Death Race for Love was met with a generally lukewarm reception.
+Death Race for Love was met with a mixed reception.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 61, based on 11 reviews.
 Aggregator AnyDecentMusic? gave it 5.4 out of 10, based on their assessment of the critical consensus.

 Reviewers generally praised the album's sound and blend of genres.
 Thomas Hobbs of NME gave a positive 4 star (out of 5) review, stating "Juice Wrld is far less indulgent than XXX[Tentacion], not getting lost in the idea that he's a messianic creative.
 This will be the moment that solidifies his status as one of rap's most exciting new stars".
-Scott Glaysher of HipHopDX gave the album a 3.9 our of 5, and argued that; "Genre-blending albums (no matter how commonplace they might be these days) are not easy to pull off and for that, Juice Wrld should be given credit.
+Scott Glaysher of HipHopDX gave the album a 3.9 out of 5, and argued that; "Genre-blending albums (no matter how commonplace they might be these days) are not easy to pull off and for that, Juice Wrld should be given credit.
 From the seemingly sincere lyrics to the equally candid delivery, Juice truly goes with his gut in whichever way (rap, sing, hum, sob)".